GlitchEnzo/NuGetForUnity/README.md

 The **Online** tab shows the packages available on the NuGet server.

-Enable **Show All Versions** to list all old versions of a package (doesn't work with nuget.org).
+Enable **Show All Versions** to list all old versions of a package (currently only works with local nuget feeds).
 Disable **Show All Versions** to only show the latest version of a package.

-Enable **Show Prelease** to list prerelease versions of packages (alpha, beta, release candidate, etc).
+Enable **Show Prerelease** to list prerelease versions of packages (alpha, beta, release candidate, etc).
 Disable **Show Prerelease** to only show stable releases.

 Type a search term in the **Search** box to filter what is displayed.

 Press the **Refresh** button to refresh the window with the latest query settings.
 (Useful after pushing a new package to the server and wanting to see it without closing and reopening the window.)

-The name of the package, the version of the package (in square brakets), and a description are displayed.
+The name of the package, the version of the package (in square brackets), and a description are displayed.

 Click the **View License** to open the license in a web browser.